Tyler-Schwenk/ast-training/README.md

 ASTtraining.ipynb will clone this repository, mount google drive and install dependencies, then running the training script.
 The training script outputs various evaluation metrics as it runs through multiple epochs, and stores the final weights in a .pth file.

-## Limitations:
+## Examples:
-Lack of data: currently using about 300 positive and 300 negative samples that are 10 seconds each. ~10 minutes of data

-Noise: Can have very high amounts of noise in the data.
-Primarily due to chorus frogs, but also things like running water or wind.

-Unfocused data: Data comes in as .wav files with frequencies from 0 – 24 kHz, but our frog vocalizes between 0 - 3 kHz, and chorus frogs are around 0.6 - 5 kHz.
-So a lot of the data is useless, and there is often noise.
-More focused recordings could help?
+[Here](https://www.dropbox.com/scl/fi/p6hlxqsvh2j8n0scx2p2b/Rana-draytonii-2.wav?rlkey=a54489e3rv236g6swcfbog51q&dl=0) is an example of how *Rana Draytonii* sounds on its own.
+You can hear the deep grunting sound of it's call.

+[Here](https://www.dropbox.com/scl/fi/9l9lsf725zdtf6ci24oip/Pseudacris-and-Rana-3.wav?rlkey=yy6rvxh54h4ylebrqv0xew56b&dl=0) is an example of *Rana Draytonii's* calls among other noise, including the chorus frog.
+This model will still be able to identify *Rana Draytonii* through the noise, and similarly would not positively ID when only the chorus frog is present.

+[Here](https://www.youtube.com/watch?v=dQw4w9WgXcQ) is an example of audio that would get negatively identified by my model.

 ## Ideas for improvement:
-Gather more data

-Look more into what data augmentation techniques are being used and make sure they aren’t harming my data.

-Cut off the unused frequencies (above 3 kHz)
+* Cut off the unused frequencies from files that record frequencies well out of the range where this species vocalizes

-Use a totally different model specifically for binary classification and/or frog noises

-Polish everything, wrap a good model in an easy to use step by step google colab file that has good documentation.
-Automate things so you can plug in a path to a folder, and have it return readable locations of where it hears Rana draytonii so human can double check. (original file name and timestamp within 10 seconds)
+* Also train model to listen for other species, such as bullfrogs which prey on *Rana Draytonii*.
+This would only require the labelled training data of the species, all other scripts can remain the same besides a few small tweaks.

-Perhaps plug this in with data of where/when the files were recorded and provide more information like graphs of calls over time or a map.
+* Include more data like where the files were recorded and provide more information like graphs of calls over time or a map.

 ## Citing
 The first paper proposes the Audio Spectrogram Transformer while the second paper describes the training pipeline that they applied on AST to achieve the new state-of-the-art on AudioSet.